The Front-End Immersive Program

 What is the daily schedule?

 The day will start with announcements and a lecture followed by hands on programming.
-After lunch you will continue to work or have another short lecture followed by more hands on programming.
-Afternoons and evenings will vary from extra coding time, to guest speakers, to random Q&As, to game nights and activities.
+After break you will continue to work or have another short lecture followed by more hands on programming.
+At varying dates, guest speakers, random Q&As, and industry networking will take place during course hours.

 Students will cover the following topics: